Mushigarou/Mushigarou/README.md

 ### Greetings, Fellow developers! 👋

-I'm a dedicated programmer deeply immersed in the art of low-level programming, binary exploitation, and the ever-evolving field of cybersecurity.
+I'm a dedicated programmer deeply interested in the art of low-level programming, binary exploitation, and the ever-evolving field of cybersecurity.
 As I pursue my studies at 🌱 1337 Coding School 🌱, I bring a diverse perspective shaped by my bachelor's degree in management.
 With a penchant for C programming, I enjoy diving into the depths of code to unravel its secrets. 🔭

+- 🔭 I’m currently working on 42 School cursus

 #### Step into my world on GitHub, and let's push the boundaries together. 👯
 <!--